GoPro (GPRO) Morgan Stanley Technology, Media & Telecom Conference summary

 Recent launches include HERO13 Black, a cost-effective HERO, and a refreshed MAX 360 camera, with MAX 2 expected later this year.

-OPEX to be reduced by ~$100M year-over-year, mainly in sales, marketing, and G&A, while R&D investment continues.
+OPEX to be reduced by about $100M year-over-year, mainly from sales, marketing, and G&A, while maintaining R&D investment.

-Channel and internal inventory being reduced to prepare for new product launches and improve efficiency.
+Channel and internal inventory reductions are underway to prepare for new product cycles and improve efficiency.

-Gross margin expected to improve from 34% in 2024 to 35% in 2025, driven by cost reductions and higher subscription mix.
+Gross margin expected to rise from 34% in 2024 to 35% in 2025, driven by cost reductions and higher-margin subscription revenue.

 Latest events from GoPro